Nyhavn 9: Architecture

 Nyhavn 9 is a typical canal house.
-It has unlike many other buildings along the canal not been heightened in the 19th century.
+It was not, unlike many other buildings along the canal, heightened in the 19th century.
 The complex also comprises a side wing that extends from the rear side of the building, a cross wing that separates two consecutive courtyards and a rear wing.
 It was listed on the Danish Registry of Protected Buildings and Places in 1918.

 Today

 The property has since 1982 been owned by Christel Windfeld-Lund.
 She does not herself live in the building.
 Restaurant Leonora Christine is based in the cellar.